-- There is no single, official water resources development and management strategy at the national level.
-As a result, there are not yet clear mechanisms to make coordinated sectoral development and management decisions across ministry (administrative) lines.
-Also, there are no integrated river basin development and management plans.

-- Planning has not been carried out in a strategic manner or at a professional level.
-There is a lack of advanced tools and resources for planning, including software, well trained and experienced staff, guidelines, etc. Technical aspects and consultation and conflict resolution aspects of basin water resource planning need to be strengthened.
+- There is no single, official water resources development and management strategy at the national level. - There are not yet clear mechanisms to make coordinated sectoral development and management decisions across ministry lines. - + There are no integrated river basin development and management plans. - Planning has not been carried out in a strategic manner or at a professional level. - + There is a lack of advanced tools and resources for planning, including software, well trained and experienced staff, guidelines. - + Technical aspects and consultation and conflict resolution aspects.